Nissan GT-R Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

 U.S. average insurance rates for a Nissan GT-R are $1,246 a year with full coverage.
-Comprehensive costs around $264, collision insurance costs $444, and liability insurance costs around $402.
-Buying just liability costs as low as $446 a year, and insurance for high-risk drivers costs around $2,694.
-Teens pay the highest rates at up to $4,670 a year.
+Comprehensive costs approximately $264, collision insurance costs $444, and liability costs $402.
+Liability-only insurance costs as little as $446 a year, and high-risk driver insurance costs around $2,694.
+Teen drivers pay the highest rates at up to $4,670 a year.

 Average premium for full coverage: $1,246

-Rate estimates include $500 comprehensive and collision deductibles, 30/60 liability coverage, and includes uninsured/under-insured motorist coverage.
+Prices include $500 physical damage deductibles, liability coverage up to 30/60, and includes additional medical/uninsured motorist coverage.
 Estimates are averaged for all U.S. states and for all GT-R models.

 Price Range from Low to High

-For a 40-year-old driver, Nissan GT-R insurance prices range from as low as $446 for your basic liability-only policy to the much higher price of $2,694 for a policy for a high-risk driver.
+For an average driver, Nissan GT-R insurance prices range from as low as $446 for just the minimum liability insurance to the much higher price of $2,694 for a high-risk driver policy.

 Geographic Price Range

-The ranges above demonstrate why everyone should compare prices for a specific zip code and risk profile, rather than relying on averaged prices.
+The ranges above demonstrate why everyone should compare rates using their specific location and risk profile, instead of using price averages.

 Use the form below to get customized rates for your location.